The Art of Letting Go: End Broken Bonds Effectively

 Acceptance: Embrace the New Normal

 - The first step is acknowledging and accepting the change.
-The relationship was part of your life, but it doesn't define you.
+Although the relationship was part of your life, it doesn't define you.
 Acceptance is the key to moving forward.

 - Understand that it's normal to feel a sense of loss and grief.
 Allow yourself to feel these emotions without judgment.